Living room lamp in wrought iron and brass with hand-decorated flowers

 Description

-Wrought iron and brass salon lamp with hand-decorated flowers and thorns, featuring a pleated glass shade and colorful glass bead fringes, hand-strung.
+Wrought iron and brass salon lamp with hand-decorated flowers and spikes, featuring a pleated glass shade and colorful glass bead fringes, hand-strung.
 In excellent condition, this antique lamp is equipped with two E27 sockets with a maximum power of 300 watts, is in good condition, and originates from handcrafted production from Tuscany in 1980.

 Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
 Everything stems from Napoleon’s reign.
 It was characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial for the buyer, as many forgeries circulate on the market.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details